 Some of the most important decisions that must be made during a separation and divorce are those relating to the care of children.
 When parents separate, arrangements must be made around dividing parental duties and responsibilities towards their children or, in other words, child custody and access.

 Custody and access can influence other logistics in a separation and divorce, including child support, spousal support, and division of property.
 Custody and access can also become one of the most contentious and emotional aspects in a split, regardless of how amenable or acrimonious the end of a relationship is.

 If there are children involved in a separation or divorce, it is essential to obtain legal advice from an experienced family lawyer early in the process.
-The divorce lawyers at Arbesman Hamilton LLP regularly help parents understand their rights so they can make informed, rational decisions.
+The divorce lawyers at NULaw regularly help parents understand their rights so they can make informed, rational decisions.
 We take pride in our reputation for focused, personalized client services and provide pragmatic and honest advice with the goal of reaching a timely and cost-effective resolution.

 Our family lawyers have specific experience assisting clients with high net worth divorces, and child support where income exceeds $100,000.

 Contrary to what many believe, “custody” does not refer solely to where a child lives following the end of his/her parents’ relationship.
 Rather, custody refers to a parent’s legal responsibility to make decisions about a child’s care (including where they live, but also regarding their health, education, and religion among other things) and the parent’s general obligations towards that child.